9mat/CarND-Vehicle-Detection/writeup_template.md

 Feature extraction is implemented in the 6<sup>th</sup> code cell of the notebook [`vehdect.ipynb`]([notebook]).

-In addition to the HOG, I also use color histogram and color bins from `HLS` color space as features for the classifier.
+In addition to the HOG, I also use color histogram and spatial binned color from `HLS` color space as features for the classifier.
 The number of bins for the color histogram is set at 32 and the size for the spatial bins is set at `(16,16)`.

 To account for the effects of cropping (due to sliding windows, as discussed later) and changing lighting conditions, I agumented the data by randomly croping and change brightness of the existing images in the training set.

 I trained a linear SVM using `sklearn.svm.LinearSVC` class.
 I have also tried the general `sklearn.svm.SVC` classifier with different kernels.
 The `RBF` kernel is unacceptably slow.
-The `poly` kernel with `deg=3`gives very good performance (in both accuracy and precision) after using principle componenent ananlysis to extract top 500 features (accuracy and precision both above 99%).
+The `poly` kernel with `deg=3`gives very good performance (in both accuracy and precision) after using principle componenent ananlysis to extract the top 500 latern features (accuracy and precision are both above 99%).
 However it is still very slow.
-Therefore, in the end, I chose the linear kernel (and used `LinearSVC`) to achieve better speed with minimal compromise in accurary and/or precision (accuracy 97.7%, precision 96.4%, recall 99.1%).
+Therefore, in the end, I chose the linear kernel (and used `LinearSVC`) instead to achieve better speed with minimal compromise in accurary and/or precision (accuracy 97.7%, precision 96.4%, recall 99.1%).

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The task decribed in this section is implemented in the 11<sup>th</sup>, 12<sup>th</sup> and 13<sup>th</sup> code cells of the notebook [`vehdect.ipynb`]([notebook]).
-The 11<sup>th</sup> code cell defines the function `slide_window` that constructa list of windows based on the size of the window and the region of the image that they lie in.
+The 11<sup>th</sup> code cell defines the function `slide_window()` that constructs list of windows based on the size of the window and the region of the image that they lie in.
 The 12<sup>th</sup> code cell defines the actual list of windows that will be used in the pipeline.

 I used 4 different window sizes to capture cars at different positions.
 The 4 sizes are `192, 128, 96, 64`.
 In the figure below, the `192`-windows are drawn in red, `128`-windows in green, `96`-windows in blue and `64`-windows in purple.

-The windows only cover the bottom third of the image.
-The sky and scenery in the top two-thirds, as will the very bottom 100 pixels will be ignored as they contain no relevant information to detect vehicles.
-Moreover, as cars will appear larger when they are near, and smaller when they are far apart, the bigger windows will only cover the very bottom of the chosen region, while the smaller windows will only cover the top portion of the chosen region.
+These windows only cover the bottom third of the image.
+The sky and scenery in the top two-thirds, as well as the very bottom 100 pixels, will be ignored because they contain no relevant information to detect vehicles.
+Moreover, as cars appear larger when they are near, and smaller when they are far apart, the bigger windows will only cover the very bottom of the chosen region, while the smaller windows will only cover the top portion of the chosen region.

 I used an overlapping of `0.75` for the three bigger windows, and `0.5` overlapping for the `64`-windows.
 The reason for smaller overlapping is due to computing time contraints. `64`-windows are the most numeruous, due to their small size, thus a small increase in the overlapping rate will increase the number of windows significantly.
 Moreoever, they cover regions far away from the driver, and hence less important compared to the other set of windows.